PaulPowershell/klog/README.md

   -t, --timestamp           Hide timestamps in logs (default showed) (default true)

 Examples:
-  klog <pod-name> -c <my-container> -l  // Show logs for <my-container> in <pod-name> for last container klog <pod-name> -k <my-keyword>       // Show logs and color the <my-keyword> in line klog <pod-name> -k <my-keyword> -K    // Show only lines and color where <my-keyword> matched klog <pod-name> -n <namespace>        // Show logs in the specified namespace klog <pod-name> -t                    // Show logs without timestamp klog <pod-name> -p                    // Show logs for the previous container in <pod-name>
+  klog <pod-name> -a                    // Show logs from all pods that match the name klog <pod-name> -c <my-container> -l  // Show logs for <my-container> in <pod-name> for last container klog <pod-name> -k <my-keyword>       // Show logs and color the <my-keyword> in line klog <pod-name> -f                    // Follow logs (default is true) klog <pod-name> -k <my-keyword> -K    // Show only lines and color where <my-keyword> matched klog <pod-name> -n <namespace>        // Show logs in the specified namespace klog <pod-name> -p                    // Show logs for the previous container in <pod-name>
   klog <pod-name> -s 24 - 50            // Show logs with sinceTime 24 hours and last 50 tailLines
-  klog <pod-name> -T 50                 // Show last 50 lines of logs klog <pod-name> -a                    // Show logs from all pods that match the name klog <pod-name> -f                    // Follow logs (default is false)
+  klog <pod-name> -T 50                 // Show last 50 lines of logs klog <pod-name> -t                    // Show logs without timestamp
 ```
 You can select `pod` or `container` if you have multiple choices